Frequently Asked Questions

 Where is Roots of Knowledge?

-Roots of Knowledge is located in the Bingham Gallery on the first floor of the Fulton Library.
-Utah Valley University is located in Orem off of the I-15 University Parkway exit (#269) on the east side of the freeway.
-Turn left from University Parkway to enter campus, and take the first right from the roundabout onto College Drive.
+Roots of Knowledge is in the Bingham Gallery on the first floor of Fulton Library.
+Utah Valley University is in Orem, on the east side of I-15 from the University Parkway exit (#269).
 View the campus map.

 When is the best time to see Roots of Knowledge?

-Disabled parking stalls are available in all UVU visitor lots.
-Vehicles displaying state-issued disabled license plates or placards may park in the disabled visitor pay stalls, at no charge, for up to 2 hours.
-Parking for longer than 2 hours in these disabled stalls will require payment at the regular posted rate.
+Disabled parking stalls are available in every UVU visitor lot.
+Vehicles with state-issued disabled license plates or placards may park in the disabled visitor pay stalls, at no charge, for up to two hours.
+Parking for more than two hours in disabled stalls will require payment at the regular posted rate.

-The Fulton Library entrances and the Bingham Gallery are wheelchair accessible.
-The Fulton Library has a limited number of wheelchairs available for check out.
-Visit the circulation desk on the first floor (across from the Bingham Gallery) to inquire about availability during your visit.
+The Bingham Gallery and all Fulton Library entrances are wheelchair accessible.
+Fulton Library has a limited number of wheelchairs available for free checkout.
+Visit the first-floor Circulation Desk (across from the Bingham Gallery) to inquire about wheelchair availability during your visit.

 How can I learn more about the content of Roots of Knowledge?